Top UK winter holiday destinations

 The UK can be a beautiful place to explore during this season.
-Our country is just as wonderful to celebrate in winter too, and we have some inspiring ideas for where to spend a winter staycation in the UK for you.
+Whether you're planning Christmas getaways, New Year's Eve celebrations or a special seasonal retreat; our country is a wonderful place to celebrate winter.
 Read on to discover our favourite UK winter holiday destinations.

 Why not stay with us at one of our self-catering holiday cottages this winter?
-We have properties in beautiful locations all across England, Scotland, and Wales.
+Fit for a scene straight out of the festive film The Holiday, we have properties in beautiful locations all across the British Isles.

 Skip to: